Shifting sustainability from catchy motto to mainstream business model.

 These challenges present an opportunity to transition towards a restorative, regenerative agriculture model.
 By taking a holistic approach – embedding resilience into supply chains, scaling up regenerative practices, and implementing robust adaptation strategies – companies can better position themselves to withstand future disruptions.

-Q&A: The Future of Food is a Group Effort
+The Future of Food is a Group Effort